-After a month of endless wine nights, summer beach days and spontaneous road trips, I had to fly back to the States and finish university.
-Six months later, a bachelor degree in hand and no idea of what I wanted to do with my life, I booked a one-way ticket back to Italy and thus started our crazy adventures together!
+After a month of endless wine nights, summer beach days, and spontaneous road trips, I had to fly back to the States and finish university.
+Six months later, a bachelor’s degree in hand and no idea of what I wanted to do with my life, I booked a one-way ticket back to Italy and thus started our crazy adventures together!

-When people say that time flies, it really does!
-8 months, 35 cities and 15 regions later, I was lucky enough to call Italy one of my homes.
+When people say that time flies, it does!
+Eight months, thirty-five cities and fifteen regions later, I was lucky enough to call Italy one of my homes.
 We did everything from skiing in the Dolomiti to sleeping in treehouses above lavender fields to camping on abandoned beaches and kayaking through grottos.
-We paraglided over Lago di Garda and made way too many hikes to count while, of course, never skipping an opportunity to treat ourselves to a pizza or glass of wine along the way!
+Paraglided over Lago di Garda and made way too many hikes to count while, of course, never skipping an opportunity to treat ourselves to a pizza or glass of wine along the way!

-Although we were having the time of our lives, we knew that at some point we were going to have to be apart once again.
-We never lost hope, but rather, embraced the distance and made the absolute best of it.
-Whether it was Anna coming to visit me for a long weekend in Miami, meeting “halfway” in the Caribbean, or flying over to Italy for a quick getaway, we managed to see each other every two months.
-By no means would we consider it easy – between my full-time graduate student status, her career as a helicopter pilot, and six hours of time difference, there was a lot of room for error, but thanks to FaceTime, we made it work!
+We were having the time of our lives and knew that at some point, we were going to have to be apart once again.
+We never lost hope but instead embraced the distance and made the absolute best of it.
+Whether it was Anna coming to visit me for a long weekend in Miami, meeting “halfway” in the Caribbean.
+Or flying over to Italy for a quick getaway, we managed to see each other every two months.
+By no means would we consider it easy.
+Between my full-time graduate student status.
+Her career as a helicopter pilot, and six hours of time difference.
+There was a lot of room for error, but thanks to FaceTime, we made it work!

-Fast forward two years, we made the decision to start the next chapter of our lives in America, together.
-We talked about getting married and made it clear that we both wanted to propose to one another, however, we never eluded to exactly when it would happen.
+Fast forward two years, we decided to start the next chapter of our lives in America together.
+We talked about getting married and made it clear that we both wanted to propose to one another.
+However, we never eluded to exactly when it would happen.
 That being said, you can imagine my surprise that summer day in the mountains when Anna asked me to be her wife!

-A couple of days before her proposal, we flew into Milan and drove to the region of Trentino to meet up with her entire family.
+A couple of days before her proposal, we flew into Milan.
+To then drive to the region of Trentino to meet up with her entire family.
 We had just finished a morning hike in the Dolomiti mountain range when it began to rain.
-Rather than head back to the hotel with the others, Anna convinced me to go for a drive in hopes of finding a place to take some cool drone footage.
-Upon setting up camp, she pulled out her ukulele and started to play our song, “Home” by Edward Sharpe… I had no idea should could actually play it, all while personalizing the lyrics to tell our love story!
+Rather than head back to the hotel with the others – Anna convinced me to go for a drive in hopes of finding a place to take some cool drone footage.
+Upon setting up camp, she pulled out her ukulele and started to play our song, “Home” by Edward Sharpe… I had no idea should actually play it, all while personalizing the lyrics to tell our love story!

 Just two short months later, I decided it was my time to pop the question!